APGR22/SALBAR/README.md

 SALBAR is an application to copy or move file/folder with just a few actions.

 # What is SALBAR doing?
-SALBAR makes it easy for you to copy-paste or move-paste easily
+SALBAR makes it easy for you to copy-paste or move-paste easily.\
+SALBAR can copy or move multiple files/folders at once.

 # Notes:
 -Requirements OS: Windows 10 or later.\